-These standards apply to all conditional uses within a residential zoning district ("R-10" Single-Family Dwelling District, "R-8" Single-Family Dwelling District, "R-6" Single-Family Dwelling District, "R-5" Single-Family Dwelling District, "R-3.5" Dwelling District, and "R-2" Multi-Family Dwelling District) unless otherwise limited in the Conditional Use approval.
+Theseis standards applyies to all conditional uses within a residential zoning district ("R-10" Single-Family Dwelling District, "R-8" Single-Family Dwelling District, "R-6" Single-Family Dwelling District, "R-5" Single-Family Dwelling District, "R-3.5" Dwelling District, and "R-2" Multi-Family Dwelling District) unless otherwise limited in the Conditional Use approval.
 Conditional Uses are identified within each applicable zoning designation.
 Signs within the right-of-way shall comply with 15.28.100.

 - A. General.
-All of the following standards apply to all signs for conditional uses in residential zones: - 1.
+All of the following standards shall apply to all signs for conditional uses in residential zones: - 1.
 With the exception of banners, at least fifty percent (50%) of the wall sign shall be constructed of metal, wood, stone, brick, rock or any combination thereof. - 2.
 If a sign is illuminated, the source of illumination shall be external to the sign and directed or shielded so as to not shine directly onto any neighboring structures. - 3.
 With the exception of projecting and wall signs, signs shall not project over the right-of-way.
 Signs projecting into the right-of-way shall recieve approval by the City Engineer. - 4.
 With the exception of wall signs, signs shall maintain a minimum clearance of ten (10) feet above grade over pedestrian or vehicular areas, and fourteen (14) feet above grade over areas of truck access. - B. Wall Sign.
-All of the following standards apply to wall signs for conditional uses in residential zones: - 1.
-A maximum of one (1) wall sign per frontage is allowed. - 2.
-The sign face shall not exceed thirty-two (32) square feet. - 3.
-The sign width shall not exceed ten (10) linear feet. - C. Freestanding Sign.
-All of the following standards apply to freestanding signs for conditional uses in residential zones: - 1.
-A maximum of one (1) free-standing sign per lot is allowed. - 2.
-The display area shall not exceed sixty-four (64) square feet and the sign face shall not exceed thirty-two (32) square feet. - 3.
-The sign width shall not exceed ten (10) linear feet. - 4.
-The sign height shall not exceed fifteen (15) feet. - D. Incidental Freestanding Signs.
-Incidential freestanding signs are prohibited. - E. Projecting Signs.
-All of the following standards apply to projecting signs for conditional uses in residential zones: - 1.
-A maximum of one (1) projecting sign is allowed if there is not a freestanding or wall sign on the same frontage. - 2.
-The display area shall not exceed sixty-four (64) square feet and the sign face shall not exceed thirty-two (32) square feet. - 3.
-The sign shall not have more than two (2) faces. - 4.
-The projection from a building wall shall not exceed six (6) lineal feet and shall not project within two (2) feet of the curb line. - 5.
-The projection above the wall on which the sign is constructed shall not exceed one (1) foot. - 6.
-The visible supporting structure shall be constructed of metal, wood, stone, brick, rock or any combination thereof. - F. Roof Signs.
-Roof signs are prohibited. - G. Ancillary Signs.
-All of the following standards apply to ancillary signs for conditional uses in residential zones. - 1.
-A maximum of two (2) ancillary signs (including banners) are allowed per property. - 2.
-The sign shall not have more than two (2) faces. - 3.
-The display area shall not exceed twelve (12) square feet and the sign face shall not exceed six (6) square feet. - 4.
-Additional standards for banners: - a.
-For a single property, banners may be in place for up to thirty (30) days, up to twice per year. - b.
-Banners shall be securely placed against a building wall and may not project from the wall. - c.
-The sign length shall not exceed six (6) lineal feet.
+All of tThe following standards apply to wall signs for conditional uses in residential zones: - 1.
+A maximum of oone (1) wall sign per frontage is allowed, not to exceed a maximum of three (3) wall signs. - 2.
+A wall sign may have a The maximum sign face of shall not exceed thirty-two (32) square feet. - 2.3. and The maximum length sign width shall not exceed of ten (10) linear feet. - C. Freestanding Sign.
+All of tThe following standards apply to freestanding signs for conditional uses in residential zones: - 1.
+A maximum of Oone (1) free-standing sign per lot is allowed. - 2.
+The sign may have a maximum display area display area shall not exceed sixty-four (64) square feet and the sign face of shall not exceed thirty-two (32) square feet. - 3.
+T, he maximum length of sign width shall not exceed ten (10) linear feet. - 2.4., and The maximum sign height of shall not exceed fifteen (15) feet above grade. - D. Incidental Freestanding Signs.
+Incidential freestanding signs are prohibited.